 Before investing in a live streaming camera, you have to ask yourself: what, where and how are you planning to stream?
 Your live streaming goals will largely impact your choice of camera.
 Base your decisions on workflow and requirements.
 Getting a $2000 professional camcorder for recording lectures or video conferencing is obvious overkill (get a $100 webcam instead).

 - Can be connected to AC power

-- Doesn’t shut off automatically/overheat after extended periods of work
+- Doesn’t overheat after extended periods of work

 Our advice is to start small and upgrade gradually.
 Be sure to always do some online research on your camera of choice: investigate known issues like overheating, clean HDMI™ out, and auto shut off.
 Also be sure to check out the list of cameras we found to be good for live streaming with the Webcaster X2.
 If you prefer your information in video form, check out this Live @ Epiphan episode on the best cameras for Webcaster X2.